The Wentzell Laplacian via forms and the approximative trace: Introduction

 The purpose of the present paper is as follows.
 We study the Laplacian $\Delta$ with Wentzell boundary conditions

-where $\Omega$ is a bounded open set with boundary $\Gamma=\partial\Omega$.
-We merely suppose that $\sigma(\Gamma)<\infty$, where $\sigma=\Hm$ is the $(d-1)$-dimensional Hausdorff measure.
-Then we make use of the approximative trace and Green's formula to realise the operator first on $L^2(\Omega)\oplus L^2(\Gamma)$, and then on a subspace $V$ of $H^1(\Omega)$ on which the boundary conditions are attained in the sense of traces.
-Thus we consider more general domains $\Omega$ as before.
+where $\Omega$ is a bounded open set with boundary $\Gamma=\partial\Omega$, and $\Gamma$ is equipped with a suitable finite Borel measure $\sigma$.
+In particular, if the $(d-1)$-dimensional Hausdorff measure $\Hm$ of $\Gamma$ is finite (which is the case for Lipschitz domains), then $\sigma=\Hm\niv\Gamma$ is a natural and suitable choice.
+We make use of the approximative trace and Green's formula to realise the operator first on $L^2(\Omega)\oplus L^2(\Gamma)$, and then on a subspace $V$ of $H^1(\Omega)$ on which the boundary conditions are attained in the sense of traces.
+This approach allows us to also consider irregular domains $\Omega$, including fractal domains for a suitable choice of $\sigma$.

 In the special case of Lipschitz domains, however, we refine the corresponding results of~\cite{AMPR03} and recover those in~\cite{War06,Nittka2010:thesis,Nit11}.
-In particular, we show the existence of a $C_0$-semigroup on $C(\Omega)$ if $\Omega$ has Lipschitz boundary.
+In particular, we show the existence of a $C_0$-semigroup on $C(\clos{\Omega})$ if $\Omega$ has Lipschitz boundary.
 There is one further difference to~\cite{AMPR03,War06,Nittka2010:thesis,Nit11}.
 We admit $\beta\in L^\infty(\Gamma)$ to be complex-valued.
 Thus the semigroup on $L^2(\Omega)\oplus L^2(\Gamma)$ is no longer submarkovian and not even positive.
 We use the Beurling--Deny--Ouhabaz criterion to show that after rescaling this semigroup is $L^\infty$-contractive, without any positivity assumption, and then show the invariance of $F=\{(u,\restrict{u}{\Gamma}) : u\in C(\clos{\Omega})\}$ if $\Omega$ has Lipschitz boundary.
 In order to prove that the restriction of the semigroup to $F$ is strongly continuous, we argue in a similar way as Nittka in~\cite[Section~5.2]{Nittka2010:thesis} or~\cite[Section~4.2]{Nit11}.

-\textbf{Acknowledgement.} This paper was inspired by the wonderful conference “PDEs and Semigroups in Applied Analysis” in honour of J.~Goldstein and S.~Romanelli which took place in Bari, July 2021.
+Furthermore, if $\Omega$ is Lipschitz we show that the semigroup on $C(\clos{\Omega})$ has a continuous kernel on $\clos{\Omega}$ in a suitable sense.